Diptonil/raging-coffee/src/main/java/com/ragingcoffee/recursion/README.md

 1. `ReverseArray.java`: Recursively reverse an array.
 1. `PalindromeString.java`: Recursively check if a String is palindrome.
 1. `NumberReversal.java`: Various recursive implementations to find reverse of a number.
+1. `ArraySubsequence.java`: Given an array, recursively find all its subsequences (except the null subsequence).
+1. `UniquePaths.java`: Given a 2D array size at whose botton-right corner an object is placed, calculate all possible unique paths that can be taken to reach that point starting from (0, 0) position.
 1. `NumberFactor.java`: Recursively find multiples of 1, 3 and 4 that sum up to the number.
 1. `HouseRobber.java`: Recursively find the maximum profit that may be gained by a robber given the condition that he isn't allowed to rob adjacent houses.